Solar Industry Research Growing at a Record Pace

 New Manufacturing to Secure Supply Chain

-In addition to spurring massive deployment of solar energy, the IRA will bring about a renaissance of U.S. solar manufacturing.
-Since the beginning of 2022, more than 100 GW of solar module manufacturing capacity has been announced, along with dozens of facilities producing other components of the supply chain.
-This will be a boon for the industry, as it will increase supply chain reliability, create jobs, and spur investment in clean energy.
+In addition to spurring deployment of solar energy, the IRA created increased interest in U.S. solar and storage manufacturing.
+Over 15 GW of new U.S. module manufacturing capacity came online in 2024.
+As the industry faces uncertainty as a result of new trade action, U.S. solar manufacturing will be help ease the supply challenges that have hampered the industry in years past.
 In addition, massive investment in battery storage manufacturing has been announced, and these manufacturing facilities will ensure that the solar and storage industries have access to reliable, domestic supply for future growth.

 More Aggressive Growth Needed to Reach Climate Goals